MaperPario/Work-and-Experience-Portfolio/README.md

 - Team TreeHouse

 CSS Changes:
-- Made background color a light purple color for 'Layout'.
+- Made background color a burgundy color for 'Layout'.
 - Changed font color is 'layout' to white.
 - Changed the color of the buttons in each layout to match the layout color.
 - Changed the font size of bio to be a little bit larger to make it easier to read.